 Lochlann Jain

 Scottish surgeon George Beatson made the link between hormones and reproductive cancers in the 1890s.
 The relation between hormones and cancer is not contested, and hasn’t been for over a century.
-But that fact hasn’t stopped industries from using them: hormones have been used in medicine and agriculture in the United States since the 1930s for everything from fattening beef and chickens to stunting the growth of girls who seemed to be getting too tall, from attempting to prevent miscarriages to to reduce the affects of aging in women. ynthetic hormone includ both the purposeful withholding of the correlations between use and when giving drugs to women in the 1960s so that they did not “worry” too much.
-Congressional ratification of funds to study the effects of hormones in meat when that men’s sperm counts were becoming radically diminished.
-While meat production is a multi-billion industry, so is the production of humans through IVF, and the link between the hormones used in IVF and cancer would be an obvious to study.
+But that fact hasn’t stopped industries from using them: hormones have been used in medicine and agriculture in the United States since the 1930s for everything from fattening beef and chickens to stunting the growth of girls who seemed to be getting too tall, from attempting to prevent miscarriages to trying to reduce the affects of aging in women.
+The history of synthetic hormone use includes both the purposeful withholding of the correlations between hormone use and cancer when giving drugs to women in the 1960s so that they did not “worry” too much.
+Congressional ratification of funds to study the effects of hormones in meat when it became evident that men’s sperm counts were becoming radically diminished.
+While meat production is a multi-billion industry, so is the production of humans through IVF, and the link between the hormones used in IVF and cancer would be an obvious idea to study.

-Artificial Reproductive Technology (ART), or In Vitro Fertilization (IVF) involves removing eggs from a woman’s ovaries, combing them with sperm, and then implanting the embryo into the same or a different woman’s body.
+Artificial Reproductive Technology (ART), or In Vitro Fertilization (IVF) involves removing eggs from a woman’s ovaries, combining them with sperm, and then implanting the embryo into the same or a different woman’s body.
 A series of hormonal drugs stimulate oocyte production before a doctor removes the eggs, and hormones also stimulate the tissue surrounding implant area to encourage the embryo to develop into a fetus.
 The procedure has sustained a profitable industry since 1987, however, the profits belie two nasty secrets.

 First, nearly three in every 200 births in the US is the result of donated eggs, which means that young women are asked to undergo a procedure with no benefit to themselves, in a system of medical representation that is skewed toward reproduction and away from their health interests.
 At the same time, the very viability of the entire IVF industry depends on externally produced eggs, for without them pregnancy rates would be too low to sustain a profitable industry.
 (While only 12% of IVF procedures use donor eggs, they account for half of IVF live births.)
-Second, tdvertisements peddling motherhood swaddled babies a visit to the IVF clinic welcoming, pastel-pink-and-blue walls replete with large framed pictures of chubby little hands and feet (quite different from the screaming babies used to advertise condoms) And yet, no data tracks the physical or psychological consequences of egg donation.
-No one follows donor and in the twentyyear history of artificial egg extraction no one ever has.
+Second, the IVF industry portrays the procedure as often successful and extremely safe.
+IVF advertisements peddling motherhood bear sweetly swaddled babies and a visit to the IVF clinic shows welcoming, pastel-pink-and-blue walls replete with large framed pictures of chubby little hands and feet (quite different from the screaming babies used to advertise condoms).
+And yet, no data tracks the physical or psychological consequences of egg donation.
+No one currently follows donors, and in the twenty-year history of artificial egg extraction no one ever has.
 No protocol or requirement exists mandating clinics to contact women after egg extraction, and a woman or her family has no one who can accept a report of subsequent injuries or health issues.